uncannyjish/Scripts/README.md

-# Windows Automatic Configuration Scripts
+# Uncanny Windows Configuration Script

 Disclaimer: I'm not responsible for any damage occuring to your device or dat from the use of this software.
 Please proceed at your own risk.